 c.
 Peer pressure

-This is the expectation and competition that one feels from the peer members.
+It is the expectation and competition that one feels from the peer members.

-For short term planning, you must analyze,
+For a short-term planning, you must analyze,

 a.
 Your current and future lifestyle